discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 ### **Synopsis**
 - Start on Scepter/Sword.
 - Try to use your full burst (either you start the phase on GS or sword/scepter) in each phase after breakbar is broken.
-- Don't forget that you can not expect to see the highest numbers without the breakbar being frequently broken.
-- To make that happen, use <Skill name="banesignet"/>. <Specialization name="renegade"/> and  <Specialization name="warrior"/> will not break the bar alone without consumables so DO NOT be selfish.
+- Don't forget that you can not expect to see the highest numbers without the breakbar being frequently broken: to make that happen use <Skill name="banesignet"/>. <Specialization name="renegade"/> and  <Specialization name="berserker"/> will not break the bar alone without consumables so DO NOT be selfish.
 - Do not use traps on the adds.
 - Use <Skill name="binding blade"/> inside MAMAs hitbox, when the small adds are coming close.
 - Feel free to use <Skill name="symbol of blades"/>, <Skill name="leapoffaith"/> and <Skill name="wingsofresolve"/> for faster movement.